Elton-Lin/Movie_Info/README.md

 # Movie_Info
 To be written...
-Setup
+## Setup
+1. Install Jupyter Notebook (with Anaconda) or use the online version: https://jupyter.org/index.html
-1. register a Google JSON API Key: https://developers.google.com/custom-search/v1/overview
+2. register a Google JSON API Key: https://developers.google.com/custom-search/v1/overview
+3. Clone or copy the lines in [movie_info.ipynb](/movie_info.ipynb) and run the main program, sample code is provided on the bottom.

 Note: replace 1.local path in convert_image 2. api_key 3.
 Movie title
 ## Libraries
-some here
+some here@@
 ## References

 Google Custom Search Engine(CSE):